-A BANDWAGON
+A CAMERA BANDWAGON

-The Cyprus traffic camera revolution, which has now extending its reach to the whole of the island, is now in full swing and the general feeling amongst most drivers is that it has led to heightened driver insecurity.
-This is supported by a recent study that has revealed that the rate of minor accidents on the island has risen by 1 in 5 since traffic camera revolution began, also enforcing most drivers views that the Cyprus Government has firmly jumped on to the traffic camera bandwagon to simply generate income.
-In spite of these reports, the government constantly maintains that the somewhat draconian measures in place are for road safety reasons.Â
+The Cyprus traffic camera revolution has extended its reach across the whole of the island.
+Most drivers, however, have gone on record stating that these cameras have led to heightened driver insecurity.
+Supported by recent figures, the rate of minor accidents on the island has risen by 1 in 5.
+This also enforces the general view that the Cyprus authorities have firmly jumped on to the traffic camera bandwagon to generate income.
+Authorities, on the other hand, constantly maintain that the somewhat draconian measures in place are solely for road safety reasons.

 RECORDED INCIDENTS